 Upon returning home, Russ began to volunteer with the Williamson County Literacy Council, where he taught jail inmates how to read.
 Because reading was so difficult for him, Russ was able to use his own life as a testimony to the kind of strong character that comes from hard work and determination.
 Russ was appointed by then-Judge John Carter as an advocate in courts of law for battered women, abused and neglected children, and the elderly.

 Russ built his life on this strong foundation of hard work and service, beginning every morning with a prayer of thanksgiving to God for his many blessings in life.
 In this spirit of thanksgiving, Russ gives back to his community.
 Russ co-founded the Relay for Life in Round Rock, which has raised hundreds of thousands of dollars for the American Cancer Society.
 He serves on the Board of Directors for the YMCAs of both Round Rock and Hutto, and co-chaired The Giving Circle to raise money for Williamson County service organizations.

-Russ’s record of community leadership earned the trust of Governor Greg Abbott, who appointed him as a Director of the Brazos River Authority, a $68 million public entity that is charged with the great responsibility of managing water and wastewater throughout our region.
+Russ’s record of community leadership earned the trust of the Governor, who appointed him as a Director of the Brazos River Authority, a $68 million public entity that is charged with the great responsibility of managing water and wastewater throughout our region.
 Under Russ's oversight, the Authority has consistently delivered some of the most affordable water rates in Texas, while also preparing to meet the future water needs of our growing state.

 Russ’s background of service also includes the Round Rock Chamber of Commerce, where he mentors young professionals, and he is a student mentor for Round Rock ISD.
 Russ was appointed to represent our area at the Capital Area Council of Governments, and served on the Planning and Zoning Commission and Charter Review Committee.